gavindi/network-automount/README.md

 Bugs should be reported to the Github bug tracker [https://github.com/gavindi/network-automount/issues](https://github.com/gavindi/network-automount/issues).

 ## License
-Network Automount Gnome Shell extension is distributed under the terms of the GNU General Public License, version 2 or later.
-See the COPYING file for details.
+Network Automount Gnome Shell extension is distributed under the terms of the GNU General Public License, version 2.
+See the LICENSE file for details.